neurologic/Comparative-Animal-Behavior/levels-of-analysis/phylogeny.md

 T
 :::

-***Q: What information is contained in the header of the FASTA file?***
+***Q: How much information contained in the header of the FASTA file can you decipher?***

 ***Q: What gene specifically was sequenced for these two species?***

-The introduction of Yang et al (2014)[^Yang2014] gives succinct overview of mitochondrial DNA (mtDNA).
-[^Yang2014]: Yang, L., Tan, Z., Wang, D. et al. [Species identification through mitochondrial rRNA genetic analysis](https://doi.org/10.1038/srep04089).
-Sci Rep 4, 4089 (2014).

 :::{epigraph}
 With few exceptions, the cells of all eukaryotic species contain mitochondria.
-The mitochondrial genome comprises a double-stranded DNA molecule of approximately 16 kb in length and accounts for 1% to 2% of the total DNA in mammalian cells.
-The mitochondrial genome encodes the following 13 essential oxidative phosphorylation subunit proteins/polypeptides: seven subunits of Complex I (ND1-6 and ND4L), one subunit of Complex III (Cytb), three subunits of Complex IV (COI-III) and two subunits of Complex V (ATPase 6 and 8).
+The mitochondrial genome comprises a double-stranded DNA molecule that accounts for 1% to 2% of the total DNA in mammalian cells.
+The mitochondrial genome encodes 13 essential oxidative phosphorylation subunit proteins/polypeptides.
 It also encodes two rRNAs (12S rRNA and 16S rRNA) and 22 tRNAs that are required for mitochondrial protein synthesis [13,14,15,16](https://www.nature.com/articles/srep04089#Bib1).
 Mitochondria possess their own organelle-specific DNA replication, transcription and translation systems [13,14,15,16](https://www.nature.com/articles/srep04089#Bib1).

 Typical animal mtDNA has a high mutation rate and an exceptional organizational economy, with rare non-coding segments.
 The accelerated evolutionary rate of animal mtDNA implies that significant amounts of sequence variation could be observed in closely related species—a useful feature for species identification procedures.

+-- Yang et al (2014)[^Yang2014]
 :::

-If significant sequence variation between closely related species is useful for species identification, then it is also useful for creating a phylogeny.
+[^Yang2014]: Yang, L., Tan, Z., Wang, D. et al. [Species identification through mitochondrial rRNA genetic analysis](https://doi.org/10.1038/srep04089).
+Sci Rep 4, 4089 (2014).

-***Q: Given the sequences shown from [the two FASTA files](#fasta-files), why would it be difficult to determine genetic differences between species?***
+***Q: Given the sequences shown from [the two FASTA files](#fasta-files), why would it be difficult to determine differences in the genetic sequence between species?***

 ⏸️ PAUSE here for class-wide discussion